Close

 Person-Centered Planning

-Person-center planning helps individuals with disabilities direct their own lives — with options to plan housing, work, finances and more.
-Here are some questions and answers that can help you better understand person-centered planning, how it can help and how you might fit into the process.
+Person-centered planning helps individuals with disabilities direct their own lives — with options to plan housing, work, finances and more.
+Learn about person-centered planning, how it can help and how you might fit into the process.

 • Finds ways for the individual to develop the skills and abilities needed to work toward achieving his or her goals and having more control in his or her life